torn8to/torn8to/README.md

 - 💞️ I’m looking to collaborate on nasaSRC challenge
 - 📫 you can reach me at nathanroger314@gmail.com don't expect quick replies

-Languages i'm familiar with
+Languages i'm familiar with python java and C++
-Python and java

-languages i need more expirence with
+languages i need more expirence with nodejs
-C++

 <!---